nm3224/Machine-Learning-to-Predict-Cardiovascular-Health-Outcomes/Images/README.md

 ### Exploratory Analysis:
 - `NAs.png` - Bar plot demonstrating how many NAs were in each of our feature variable categories before imputation was applied.
 - `cvd_events_barplot.png` - Bar graph demonstrating the imbalance in our dataset pertaining to our target variable: cardiovascular health outcomes: `negative = 1` vs. `non-negative = 0`.
 - `table1_cat.png` - Table 1 for all our categorical values, providing us a holistic understanding of the distribution of our data for each feature variable as it relates to our target variable: CVD outcomes.
+It provides the percentage breakdown of each ``Yes/No" category for both types of CVD outcomes for each of our  categorical variables.
 - `table1_cont.png` - Table 1 for all our continuous values, providing us a holistic understanding of the distribution of our data for each feature variable as it relates to our target variable: CVD outcomes.
+It provides us the min/max values, median, mean and number of NAs for both types of CVD outcomes for each of our continuous variables.

 ### Project Design:
 - `Flow_Chart.png` - Flowchart representing the above described methodology, highlighting both the existing and new feature variables that will be used to train our models in predicting CVD outcomes in adult patients.